How long does a repossession stay on your credit report?

 How does a repossession affect your credit?

-Having a repossession on your credit report can be very damaging to your credit.
+Having a repossession on your credit report can be very damaging to your credit score.
 A repossession may contribute to you not being able to get a loan for things like cars, credit cards, home loans, or anything else that requires a credit check.

-A repossession typically occurs when you stop making the monthly payments on an auto loan.
+A car repossession typically occurs when you stop making payments on an auto loan.

 When you get an auto loan, the bank you have the loan through technically owns the car until the loan is paid off in full.
 If you do not pay the loan in full and stop making payments, then the bank can essentially take their car back from you.